 But why does it kill jobs and incumbent firms?
 Why cannot incumbent firms switch to the next wave?

 As explained before, due to the aversive response of the incumbent, this journey of nurturing and offering substitution is often pursued by new entrants.
 Some of the new entrants are even startups.
 Once substitution around alternative technology core starts taking away customers, incumbents start suffering erosion.
 It’s too late for them to penetrate the new industry.
 Starting from patents to unfamiliar business models, they face many barriers.
 As a result, often, once highly successful firms are compelled to lay off people, close production factories, and even file bankruptcy.
 This reality of pursuing alternative technology core by new entrants is at the core of the destructive effect of creative persuasion of offering better products at a lower cost.
 This effect makes the transformation for a better tomorrow painful.

 Accumulation and annihilation of wealth:

 During the maturity of industries, driven by incumbent technology core, firms, shareholders, and even countries accumulate wealth.
 But due to the uprising of alternative technology core, they suffer the loss.
 The availability of better-quality products at a lower cost around alternative technology core takes away the jobs and the market value of incumbent firms’ shares.
 For example, due to the uprising of digital cameras, Kodak’s employees and shareholders suffered from loss of wealth.
-This phenomenon has been at the core for the Marxian economic theory accumulation and annihilation of wealth under capitalism.
-It’s quite ironic that upon succeeding with wealth accumulation while disruptive technologies drive creative description they often keep losing with the uprising of the next wave.
+This phenomenon has been at the core for the Marxian economic theory of accumulation and annihilation of wealth under capitalism.
+It’s quite ironic that upon succeeding with wealth accumulation while disruptive technologies drive creative description, they often keep losing with the uprising of the next wave.

 Not all alternative technologies are disruptive: